 What is maximalism?

-There are many people in the world that adore minimalist interior design.
+There are many people in the world who adore minimalist interior design.
 But there are just as many that find it bland and lacking in personality.
 Enter maximalism.

-Maximalism is an all out mixture of as many clashing styles as possible in one room.
-It offers a whirlwind of colour, personality and patterns and is all about the excess.
-Think gilding, wallpaper, bright art prints, crazy carpet, clashing chintzes, eclectic vibes and vintage inspired collectibles.
+Maximalism is an all out celebration of as many eclectic styles as possible in one room.
+It offers a whirlwind of colour, personality and patterns and is all about excess.
+Think gilding, wallpaper, bright artwork, crazy carpet, clashing chintzes, unexpected vibes and vintage inspired collectibles.
 And it’s motto?
 ‘More is more.’

-Spurred by the visual culture of the seventies, it’s part revolt against minimalism, part deep expression of a creative identity.
-It’s even been dubbed potentially ‘expression of nihilism’ and can be found in all areas of design including film, art, fashion and more.
+Spurred by the visual culture of the seventies, it’s part revolt against minimalism and part deep expression of a creative identity.
+It’s even been dubbed the ‘expression of nihilism’ and can be found in all areas of design including film, art, fashion and more.

-Given its borderline philosophical approach, it’s often the person who has adopted this interior style has the personality and passions to match.
+Given its borderline philosophical approach, it’s not surprising that individuals who are drawn to this style often have the personality and passions to match.

-For those who have adopted maximalism, it’s like a little secret waiting to be discovered inside a Narnia-like world of their home, the external façade of the house not giving away any hints.
+For those who have adopted maximalism, it’s like a little secret waiting to be discovered inside the Narnia-esque world of their home, the external façade of the house not giving away any hints.

-Although a very individualised décor, the important thing to remember is that maximalism is not hoarding, messiness or chaos, despite first perceptions.
-It’s just a visual excess that stimulates the imagination and wonder.
-But without intention or careful planning, maximalism is just a big muddle.
+Although a very individualised décor, it’s important to remember that maximalism is not hoarding, messiness or chaos, despite first perceptions.
+Instead, it’s a carefully considered visual excess that stimulates the imagination and creates a sense of wonder.
+But without intention or careful planning, maximalism can just as easily become a big muddle.

 Want to get it right?
 Step into the quaint and intriguing world of maximalism…